 Regulatory Compliance

 This is one of the more important additions in v1.14.1.
-Token bucket based duty cycle enforcement ensures your nodes stay within regulatory transmission limits.
+Token-bucket-based duty cycle enforcement ensures your nodes stay within regulatory transmission limits.
 Rather than crude time-based windowing, the token bucket approach provides smoother, more efficient spectrum usage while keeping you compliant.
 If you’re operating nodes in regions with strict duty cycle requirements (most of Europe, for example), this is essential.

 Radio and CLI Improvements

 Room servers now include MCU temperature in their telemetry responses.
-This gives you visibility into whether your nodes are running hot — useful for enclosed deployments or nodes in direct sunlight.
+This gives you visibility into whether your nodes are running hot, useful for enclosed deployments or nodes in direct sunlight.
 Monitoring MCU temperature over time can help you catch thermal issues before they cause instability.

-Nodes with GPS enabled will now automatically sync their clock every 30 minutes.
+Nodes with GPS enabled now automatically sync their clock every 30 minutes.
 Accurate time matters for packet ordering, log correlation, and coordination between nodes.
 This passive sync removes one more thing you’d otherwise need to manage manually.

 Bug Fixes

-Three bugs were fixed in this release:
+Three bugs were fixed in this release.

-Multibyte path advertisement misconfiguration — Automatic adverts were ignoring the configured multibyte path setting and using defaults instead.
+Multibyte path advertisement misconfiguration.
+Automatic adverts were ignoring the configured multibyte path setting and using defaults instead.
 If you had customized your path hash configuration, your advertisements weren’t actually using it.
 Fixed.

-BLE power state bug (Companion only) — If you turned off BLE from the companion screen while already connected, BLE would stay on.
+BLE power state bug (Companion only).
+If you turned off BLE from the companion screen while already connected, BLE would stay on.
 This has been corrected so the power state behaves as expected.

 Firmware Variant Breakdown

 Not every change applies to every firmware variant.
-Here’s what landed where:
+Here’s what landed where.

 | Feature / Fix | Room Server | Repeater | Companion |